 2. On1 RAW.
 I don't use it anymore.
 It has become very slow and the support is horrible as they do not respond to my mail.
 I always send the bug rapports.
 However there are some great effects inside.

-3. NIK collection (bought the DXO version)
+3. NIK collection (bought the DXO version).
+I use it very rarely.

 4. 3d set a light